 Strategic alignment and leadership

-The key function of the transformation office is to make sure that all transformation activities are aligned with the strategic objectives of the organisation and can provide the most value.
-Many organisations implement change initiatives after jumping on the hyped bandwagon of certain hot technologies, tools or approaches.
+The key function of the transformation office is to align transformation activities with strategic objectives of the organisation.
+Many organisations implement change initiatives after jumping on the hype of certain hot technologies, tools or approaches.
 While adapting to upcoming technology is one way to maintain a competitive edge, it is not always what is necessary.

-The transformation office needs to help build the clear link between the organisation’s strategic objectives and clearly relate it to employees across the entire organisation.
-No change is comfortable and people are less likely to want to take part in any change initiative if there is no clear leadership, direction, communication and direction.
-The transformation office acts as the leader and guiding light for employees within the organisation and are responsible for steering everyone through the transformation process as smoothly as possible.
+To encourage change, the TMO should link the organisation’s strategic objectives with employees across the entire organisation.
+Employees are less likely to conform to a change initiative if there is no clear leadership, direction, communication and direction.
+The transformation office acts as the leader, steering everyone through the transformation process.

 Adoption and project management

-Additionally, the transformation office needs to handle general everyday project management activities such as checking schedules, resources, feedback and more to ensure reporting is real-time and data is accurate.
-As transformation programs are very much like typical projects with time, resource and scope restraints, the transformation office needs to maintain those factors at all times to ensure the transformation is successful.
+Additionally, the Transformation Office needs to handle general everyday project management activities such as scheduling, resource management, and reporting of real-time data.
+As transformation programs have time, resource and scope restraints, the Transformation Office need to manage those factors ensure success.

 Portfolio management and project prioritisation

-With transformation initiatives typically being enterprise-wide and costly, resources have to be properly allocated and balanced against the general projects within the organisation to make sure that the most value is being delivered at any given moment, even in the situation where the transformation program may fail.
+As transformation initiatives are typically enterprise-wide and costly, resources should be carefully allocated against the general projects within the organisation.
+This should be done with the focus on ensure that the most value is being delivered at any given moment, even if that results in jepoardising the the transformation programme.
 Optimising resources and minimising risks is a critical task of the transformation office.

-As mentioned above, the transformation office is focused on achieving value and not just meeting goals and objectives.
-One of the key ways of enabling value generation is by implementing a robust benefits management framework.
-Benefits management helps the transformation office make sure all their transformation initiatives can be linked back to a strategic objective and thus is generating the intended value for the organisation.
+As mentioned above, the Transformation Office is focused on achieving value and not just meeting goals and objectives.
+One of the key ways of enabling value generation is by implementing a benefits management framework.
+Benefits management ensures the transformation office link transformation initiatives to a strategic objectives, and thus generates the intended value for the organisation.

-For example, implementing a new top-of-the-line internal PPM software may be great but if the organisation’s most important strategic objective for the year was to increase customer retention and relation, implementing a new CRM system may have been the more value-adding option.
+For example, implementing a new CRM system will only be beneficial if the organisation’s most important strategic objective for the year was to increasing customer retention and improving relationships.
+Directing funds into the most important initiatives ensures the

-Digital transformations, in particular, benefit greatly from effective benefits management activities as they can track ongoing benefits long beyond the scope of the transformation program and the transformation office itself.
+Digital transformations particularly benefit from benefits management, to track ongoing benefits beyond the scope of the transformation program.
 Having this system in place is critical for long-term analysis and optimisation.
-The transformation office not only needs to make sure it is properly established but also ensure the right processes are in place to hand over the activities to the relevant people when the transformation office itself has already closed.
+The transformation office should ensure that a benefits management system is firmly established, and that processes are in place for hand-over.

-What better way to get started on your transformation journey than partnering with leading PPM experts and building a solution that meets your exact needs?
-Pmo365 is a Microsoft endorsed Project Portfolio Management solution that designs fit for purpose PPM solutions that cater to your unique business needs and aim to give you complete visibility and control over your organisation and its projects.
+Start on your transformation journey by partnering with leading PPM experts! pmo365 is a Microsoft endorsed Project Portfolio Management solution.
+We build custom PPM solutions that fit your unique business needs.
+This way you can have complete visibility and control over your all your projects.

-If you want to know more about how pmo365 can help your digital transformation program, make sure to chat with our experts and see our solution in action!
+Interested in how pmo365 can help your transformation program?
+Make sure to chat with our experts and see our solution in action!